Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

 Adding a heater

-The heater, which is highly recommended if you live in colder climates (we live in the Northeaster) will cost $3,000-4000 extra depends on the model you get.
+The heater, which is highly recommended if you live in colder climates (we live in the Northeaster) will cost $3,000-4000 extra depending on the model you get.

 Electrical work